segment-boneyard/nightmare/Readme.md

 #### Nightmare.action(name, action|namespace)

-While in v3 promises are favored, the .action method is still retained for backward compatability.
+While in v3 promises are favored, the .action function is still retained for backward compatability.
 Here's an example:

 ```js
 Nightmare.action('size', function () {